Downloads Butler

 Quick tour

-Your Downloads folder should not be a junk drawer with a scrollbar.
+Organize your Downloads folder before it becomes a junk drawer with a scrollbar.

-Downloads Butler gives Chrome downloads a little structure before they land: useful folders, cleaner filenames, rules for repeat habits, and Rescue for the mess that already happened.
+Downloads Butler gives Chrome downloads a little structure before they land: automatic download sorting, cleaner filenames, rules for repeat habits, and Rescue for the messy Downloads folder that already happened.

 Sorting